This post is by Daniel and Leah

 The barrier continues to be constructed and its location is hotly disputed.
 In the village of al-Walaja, we met a farmer named Omar.
 Al-Walaja is wedged between the Jewish settlements of Gilo and Gush Etzion.
 Omar’s house and farming property lie on the edge of the village, outside the proposed route of the barrier.
 For several years the Israeli government has tried to convince Omar to sell his property so the barrier can be constructed as planned.
 He refuses to leave the home his father built and his children grew up in.
 Instead of rerouting the barrier to include Omar’s property, the state of Israel is spending 5.8 million shekels (approx. 1.5 million dollars) to surround Omar’s home with an electric fence and build a tunnel to connect his house to the village.
 The barrier will dramatically restrict his access to his farmland.
 Whereas he once had 500 olive trees, he will soon have access to only 10.

-constructed from his house to the village
+Omar and the tunnel that's being constructed from his house to the village |

 Critics of the barrier point to cases such as Omar’s to argue that the placement of the barrier has less to do with security and more to do with land grabbing.
 (It should be noted that on more than one occasion, the Israeli Supreme Court has overturned the placement of the barrier, rerouting its construction.)
 Omar’s situation could easily be solved by rerouting the barrier to the valley between al-Walaja and Gilo.
 By placing the barrier on the proposed site, Israel forcibly stops future expansion of al-Walaja and allows for potential growth of Gilo and other settlements.
 While Israel rigorously controls settlement construction, it is essential to note that all Israeli settlements in the West Bank are illegal under international law.
 The status of the settlements will be a major point of negotiation in all future peace talks.